-Qwest began offering long-distance service to its Arizona customers in October 2003.
-The Division will be monitoring Qwest's compliance with a detailed Performance Assurance Plan in the coming years.
+Qwest began offering long-distances service to its Arizona customers in October 2003.
+During FY 2004-05, the Legal Division has been monitoring Qwest's compliance with its Performance Assurance Plan.
+The Division also participated in the first 6 month review of Qwest's Performance Assurance Plan.